ispc/ispc/docs/perfguide.rst

 Avoid The System Math Library
 -----------------------------

-The default math library for transcendentals and the like that ``ispc`` has higher error than the system's math library, though is much more efficient due to being vectorized across the program instances and due to the fact that the functions can be inlined in the final code.
+The default math library for transcendentals and the like in ``ispc`` has higher error than the system's math library, though is much more efficient due to being vectorized across the program instances and due to the fact that the functions can be inlined in the final code.
 (It generally has